-Following the amendments to Rule 705 of the Catalist Rules which took effect as of 7 February 2020, the Board has, after due deliberations (including taking into consideration, inter alia, the compliance efforts required in connection therewith), decided not to continue with quarterly reporting of the Company and the Group's unaudited financial statements, and instead, the Company will announce the unaudited financial statements of the Company and the Group on a half-yearly basis, as required under the revised Catalist Rules.

-The Board believes that announcement of financial statements on a half-yearly basis coupled with enhanced disclosure requirements is sufficient to keep Shareholders and potential investors updated on the Company's and the Group's state of affairs.
+Following the amendments to Rule 705 of the Catalist Rules which took effect as of 7 February 2020, the Company will announce the unaudited financial statements of the Company and the Group on a half-yearly basis (instead of on a quarterly basis) in accordance with the Catalist Rules.
+The Board believes that announcements of financial statements on a half-yearly basis coupled with enhanced disclosure requirements is sufficient to keep Shareholders and potential investors updated on the Company's and the Group's state of affairs.